Cilantro: Love It Or Hate It, And How To Grow It

 Carrot Root Fly

 This insect causes stunted growth or yellowing foliage, which might turn reddish.
 The larvae feed underground, on the roots, so you won’t see them unless you dig around.
-Look for white to light yellow worms, almost 1/2″ long.
+Look for white to light yellow maggots, almost 1/2″ long.

 I’ve read about, but have not tried, using a solution of hydrogen peroxide to kill them (1:10, 35% peroxide:water).
 Insect screening secured over the bed and beneficial nematodes will help.